rolandoislas/PeripheralsPlusOne/docs/peripherals/environment_scanner.md

 # Environment Scanner

----

 The Environment Scanner is a peripheral which allows a computer to read info about its current position.
-It can be crafted with a turtle to make an [Enivironmentalist Turtle](/turtle_upgrades/environmentalist_turtle/).
+It can be crafted with a turtle to make an [Environmentalist Turtle](/turtle_upgrades/environmentalist_turtle/).

 ## Functions
 | Function | Returns | Description |